CynthiaWeaver-Jeannine/tic-tac-toe-game/README.md

 - [Contact](#contact)

 ## Introduction
-This is a simple Tic Tac Toe game that allows you to play against an AI opponent named Maxi.
-Maxi is an unbeatable AI, so you will need to play intelligently to achieve a draw.
+This is a simple Tic Tac Toe game that allows you to play against an AI opponent named Max.
+Max is an unbeatable AI, so you will need to play intelligently to achieve a draw.

 ## Features
 - Interactive Tic Tac Toe gameplay.
-- Play against an unbeatable AI opponent (Maxi).
+- Play against an unbeatable AI opponent (Max).
 - Simple and intuitive user interface.

 ## How to Play
 1. You get the first move, and you play as "X."
-2. Maxi plays as "O."
+2. Max plays as "O."
 3. To make a move, click on one of the empty squares on the game board.
-4. Play strategically to block Maxi.
+4. Play strategically to block Max.
-5. If you succeed in blocking Maxi, the game ends in a draw.
+5. If you succeed in blocking Max, the game ends in a draw.

    ![image](https://github.com/CynthiaWeaver-Jeannine/tic-tac-toe-game/assets/132491873/9fe55197-a13a-4dd0-8e0e-0928905c3841)